DenaSchaeffer/courier/README.md

 -Users can type text and send a single receiver
 -Users can type text and send to a group
 -Users can register to the system
+-Users can login with a registered account
+-Users should receive the messages sent to them in real time -Users can view the message history
+-Users can see if the sent messages have been read

 ## Use cases